samialperen/samialperen.github.io/_posts/2023-08-15-toronto-guide.md

 * [Gallery Arcturus](https://goo.gl/maps/ithyQmDdULDzn7wf8): Free art gallery with lots of rooms to check out their art books and chill.
 They organize some workshops too.
 * [TD Gallery of Indigenous Art](https://goo.gl/maps/Ay9yFyDEhycocQjr8): Free gallery of indigenous art.
 If you do not know about the indigenous culture and dark side of Canadian History, you should check this gallery.

+## Outdoor/Nature
+* [Mount Pleasant Cemetery](https://maps.app.goo.gl/UgshEhFn4p7m67Rm8): The cemetery between Eglington and St. Clair is such a peaceful place to go for walks and enjoy the nature.
+It is lovely at every season, but in my opinion, it is the best during autumn season.
+* [Evergreen Brick Works](https://maps.app.goo.gl/ywHh6wjdWvB9iSmN8): If you like cycling, then you will enjoy the biking trails at this area.
+There is a little of going up and down though.
+Just heads up! :)
+* [Tommy Thompson Park](https://maps.app.goo.gl/KuTseuVnUK1QFvfx8): I can not believe how underrated this great natural park is.
+It is huge and there is no car access.
+Get ready for a long bike ride or walk.
+I promise you won't be disappointed once you reach to the end with lighthouse.
+Highly recommended place for sunset/sunrise!
+* [Martin Goodman Trail](https://maps.app.goo.gl/N1hgnDmYTPecasQ87): One day you should try to cycle from harbourfront all the way to High Park.
+If you can not do that, at least walk on this trail around Marilyn Bell Park.
+You won't believe we have such a hidden gem in Toronto.
+Feels more like Vancouver to me!
+* [Bond Lake](https://maps.app.goo.gl/EDzP1xLjTqNk6K9q7): Bond Lake in North York is the perfect get away from the city.
+It is less than an hour drive from downtown to go there (without traffic).
+Unfortunately, not the best place to go with public transit.

 <center>
   <script type='text/javascript' src='https://storage.ko-fi.com/cdn/widget/Widget_2.js'></script><script type='text/javascript' style="text-align:center">kofiwidget2.init('Buy Me a Coffee', '#e08428', 'V7V3IDOGW');kofiwidget2.draw();</script>